 - Does the thin client vendor still provide updates for that five year “old” thin-client?

-- How quick is the thin client vendor with making client bug fixes available for your client device when Citrix/Microsoft/VMware releases a new version of their client software?
+- How quick is the thin client vendor with making client bug fixes available for your client device when Citrix/Microsoft/VMware releases a version of their client software?

 - Cheap thin clients are clearly much slower when displaying remoting protocols: just compare the protocol display speed performance of Internet Explorer, PowerPoint, PDF and Excel to the protocol display speed performance on entry level PC hardware.